k0shk0sh/FastHub/README.md

 <details>
   <summary>Why am I having problems editing Issues/PRs?</summary>
   <p>If you are unable to edit an issue in a public organization, please contact your Organization Admin to grant access to FastHub.
-Alternatively you login using an Access Token with the correct permissions granted.</p>
+Alternatively you can login using an Access Token with the correct permissions granted.</p>
 </details>

 <details>